 How to Serve Keto Custard?

-Nutmeg – I love this keto custard but I will tell you that as good as the custard is all by itself, the nutmeg finishes it off.
+Nutmeg – I love this keto custard but I will tell you that as good as it is all by itself, the nutmeg finishes it off.
 The 2 flavors together are a great match.

 With Fruit – Even though this keto custard is so fantastic by itself, you can for sure top it off with some fruit.
-My suggestion would be to top it off with some berries, my favorite pick for this keto custard being:
+My suggestion would be to top it off with some berries, my favorite picks for this recipe are:

 You can also add some keto whipped cream to take it to an even higher level!